kblocksio/kblocks/README.md

     - queueUrl
 ```

-Since this is a Terraform engine, the controller will expect a [Terraform
+Since this is a Terraform engine, the worker will expect a [Terraform
 output](https://developer.hashicorp.com/terraform/language/values/outputs) by the name of `queueUrl`
 and will populate the resource's `state` with this value once it's available.